2018 UC San Diego La Jolla Campus LRDP

 UC San Diego plays an important role in the economic vitality of the state and contributes significantly to the regional economy (up to $9.3 billion, including $4.3 billion in direct spending), public health, research and innovation, access to exceptional education, and more.
 One in every 17 jobs in the City of San Diego (62,516 jobs) is linked to the university, which contributes $493.7 million in annual state and local tax revenue.

-The university has contributed millions of dollars to the city for local improvements supporting growth.
-These include:
+The university has contributed millions of dollars to the city for improvements that support regional growth.

-• $22 million for the City of San Diego fire station on the corner of North Torrey Pines Road and Genesee Avenue, scheduled to open this year.
+- $22 million for a new City of San Diego fire station on the corner of North Torrey Pines Road and Genesee Avenue, scheduled to open this year.

-• $2 million to implement adaptive traffic signal controls at 26 intersections along five miles of roadway surrounding campus, including Regents Road, La Jolla Village Drive and North Torrey Pines Road.
+- $2 million to implement adaptive traffic signal controls at 26 intersections along five miles of roadway surrounding campus, including Regents Road, La Jolla Village Drive and North Torrey Pines Road, and an additional $2 million to install high-visibility pedestrian crosswalks at intersections heavily used by pedestrians and bicyclists.
+The adaptive traffic signal control system is expected to complete installation and testing in late summer 2024, with completion of the crosswalk improvements soon after.

-• EV charging stations on campus offering lower rates than most community locations, available to all private vehicle owners.
+- EV charging stations on campus offering lower rates than many community locations, available to all private vehicle owners.
 UC San Diego provides one of the nation's largest EV charging station networks.

 How is green space preserved with the construction of additional buildings on the campus?

-Recent projects on campus redeveloped surface parking lots (approximately six acres) to better utilize university land, while providing new open space amenities.
+Recent campus projects redeveloped surface parking lots (approximately six acres) to better utilize university land, while providing new open space amenities.
 The designs of current projects include natural light, natural landscape elements and open space for passive recreation and contemplation.
-In addition, the campus’s 335-acre Open Space Preserve land use will experience no reduction in acreage as a result of the update to the 2018 LRDP.
+In addition, the campus’s Open Space Preserve will be maintained.

 Is the university planning to analyze impacts to transportation?